ava-labs/avalanche-docs/docs/nodes/run/with-installer/advance-config-maintenance.md

 Therefore, don't enter options like `--public-ip-resolution-service=opendns` as shown in the example above.

-Script also creates an empty C-Chain config file, located at `~/.avalanchego/configs/chains/C/config.json`.
-By editing that file you can configure the C-Chain, as described in detail [here](/nodes/configure/chain-config-flags.md).
+The script also creates an empty C-Chain config file, located at `~/.avalanchego/configs/chains/C/config.json`.
+By editing that file, you can configure the C-Chain, as described in detail [here](/nodes/configure/chain-config-flags.md).